-Utilizing the netcdf data model, there are two files that need to be created in order to run WRF-Hydro.
-The two files specify the data layers that are used for modeling on the land surface model grid (or coarse grid) and the terrain routing grid (or high-resolution grid).
-Data contained in the land surface model grid is highly dependent upon the specific land surface model (LSM) used in WRF-Hydro.
-As of the preparation of this document only the Noah LSM (Ek et al., 2003, Mitchell et al. 2002) has been coupled into WRF-Hydro though future versions may incorporate additional LSMs such as the Community Land Model (CLM, Oleson et al., 2010).
+Utilizing the netcdf data model, there are two input data files that need to be created in order to run WRF-Hydro.
+The two files specify the individual data layers that are used for modeling on the land surface model grid (or coarse grid) and the terrain routing grid (or high-resolution grid).
+Data contained in the land surface model grid is highly dependent upon the specific land surface model (LSM) selected used in WRF-Hydro.
+As of version 3.0 of WRF-Hydo, the Noah LSM, and NoahMP LSM are supported, though future versions may incorporate additional LSMs such as the Community Land Model (CLM, Oleson et al., 2010).
 Conversely, because of the modular structure of WRF-Hydro, data for the terrain routing grid should remain fairly consistent even when different LSMs are coupled into the system.
-Lastly, preparation of the LSM grid and the terrain grid are required and these grids are the same, whether or not WRF-Hydro is executed in a coupled mode with the Weather Research and Forecasting (WRF) model.
-In the sections below, the data requirements for model execution are provided as are an example set of processing steps that would create the required LSM and terrain routing grids.
-The last two sections describe the required attributes that must be specified, via parameter tables, to enable channel routing, reservoir routing and a simple baseflow parameterization.
+Lastly, preparation of the LSM grid and the terrain grid are required and these grids do not change, whether or not WRF-Hydro is executed in a coupled mode with the Weather Research and Forecasting (WRF) model.
+In the sections below, the data requirements for model execution are provided.
+An automated tool using the ArcGIS software is introduced as are an example set of processing manual steps that would create the required LSM and terrain routing grids.
+The last two sections describe the required parameter data that must be specified, via parameter tables, to enable channel routing, reservoir routing and a simple baseflow parameterization.

-One key requirement in version 1.0 of WRF-Hydro in setting up the LSM and terrain grids is that the spatial extent of the two grids must be identical and that the spatial resolution of the terrain grid must be an integer multiple of the LSM grid.
+One key requirement in version 3.0 of WRF-Hydro in setting up the LSM and terrain grids is that the spatial extent of the two grids must be identical and that the spatial resolution of the terrain grid must be an integer multiple of the LSM grid.
 This is because the terrain grid operates on a fine mesh overlain onto the LSM and that in WRF-Hydro selected model state and flux variables are disaggregated/aggregated between the LSM and terrain grids.
-This internal nesting in Gochis and Chen (2003) allows the LSM to run at one spatial resolution while the terrain and stream channel routing routines are executed on a much more finely resolved grid.
+This internal nesting in described above and in Gochis and Chen (2003) allows the LSM to run at one spatial resolution while the terrain and stream channel routing routines are executed on a much more finely resolved grid.
 While the model can operate when both grids have equal spatial resolution (e.g. 100m or finer) this sub-grid nesting capability is particularly useful in minimizing computational demands when WRF-Hydro is coupled to WRF.